lostisland/faraday-multipart/README.md

 Faraday contains a couple helper classes for multipart values:

-* `Faraday::FilePart` wraps binary file data with a Content-Type.
+* `Faraday::Multipart::FilePart` wraps binary file data with a Content-Type.
 The file data can be specified with a String path to a local file, or an IO object.
-* `Faraday::ParamPart` wraps a String value with a Content-Type, and optionally a Content-ID.
+* `Faraday::Multipart::ParamPart` wraps a String value with a Content-Type, and optionally a Content-ID.

 ## Installation